Are the Bylaw Compliance, Enforcement & Investigative Skills courses right for you?

 International applicants are encouraged to contact JIBC's Office of International Affairs at international@jibc.ca.

-A: The course is for people working as BC bylaw enforcement or local government regulatory officers, those working as license inspectors (i.e. building, electrical, gas, plumbing), individuals seeking employment in the bylaw enforcement or licensing fields, and those interested in updating their qualifications with the goal of attaining a competitive position in a related field.
+These courses are for people working as BC bylaw enforcement or local government regulatory officers, those working as license inspectors (i.e. building, electrical, gas, plumbing), individuals seeking employment in the bylaw enforcement or licensing fields, and those interested in updating their qualifications to attain a competitive position in a related field.

 Q: Is the course offered online?

-A: BLAW-1000 is offered 100% online, with six weeks of self-paced online learning, followed by a one week break, followed by three days of full-time virtual learning in Blackboard Collaborate.
+BLAW-1000 is delivered online.
+It begins with six weeks of self-paced online learning, followed by a one-week break, then three days of full-time “virtual” instructor lead learning

-BLAW-1005 is offered in a hybrid blend, with six weeks of self-paced online learning followed by a one week break, followed by three days of face-to-face learning at the JIBC New Westminster campus.
+BLAW-1005 is delivered in a hybrid format.
+It begins with six weeks of self-paced online learning, followed by a one-week break, then three days of full-time in-person learning at the Justice Institute of British Columbia, New Westminster campus.

 Q: Do I have to be online at specific times or days?